 The retention of alert log cannot be controlled by ADRCI utility, it needs manual intervention.
-In this post, I'd like to share how I reduce the size of alert log by means of trimming the content of alert log file in order to save disk space.
+In this post, I'd like to share how I reduce the size of alert log by means of trimming the content of alert log file.

 Clear Alert Log

-Whenever you want to clear alert log in a hurry, you can empty all content of alert log in this way:
+Whenever you want to clear alert log in a hurry or the space problem becomes serious, you can empty all content of alert log in this way:

 [oracle@test ~]$ cat /dev/null > /path/to/alert_ORCL.log

-This approach is pretty fast to solve your space problem if you have no time to think over a better solution.
+This command can solve your space problem in a second if you have no time to think over a better solution.
+Just don't forget to change the location of alert log.

-Deleting the alert log directly is also a way to do it as long as no one locks the file, the database will create a new same name file for the alert log afterwards.
+Deleting the alert log directly is also a way to do it as long as no one locks the file at that moment, the database will create a new file for the alert log afterwards.
+However, emptying is my first choice.

 Trim Alert Log